sluukkonen/possu/README.md

 (tx: Transaction, query: SqlQuery) => Promise<number>
 ```

-Execute an `INSERT`, `UPDATE`, `DELETE` or other query that is not expected to return any rows.
+Execute an `INSERT`, `UPDATE`, `DELETE` or other query that affects zero or one rows.
 Returns the number of
 rows affected.

 - Throws a `ResultError` if the query affects more than one row.